Medical Terms Glossary

 Borderline diabetes

-A state where the levels of blood glucose (blood sugar) are inbetween normal and diabetic levels.
-People that have this condition are not diabetic but are generally considered to be at a higher risk of becoming diabetic in the future.
+A state where the levels of blood glucose (blood sugar) are in between normal and diabetic levels.
+People that have this condition do not have diabetes, but are generally considered to be at a higher risk of being diagnosed with diabetes in the future.

 Immune system A network of cells, tissues and organs that work together to protect the body from things like viruses, bacteria and foreign bodies.